 STEP 3: Submit IRB application via iRIS

 Indicate study will utilize CRS services.
 Submission will be routed to CRS for scientific review prior to IRB review.
 Be sure to upload all relevant documents, including sponsor protocol, informed consent, lab manual, and coverage analysis.

 Each new protocol application is to be submitted at least two weeks prior to an Advisory Committee Meeting.
 The CRS Advisory Committee (CAC) reviews protocols for scientific merit, participant safety, statistical power, study design, and budget requests.

-Step 3: Obtain CRS Advisory Committee Approval
+STEP 5: Obtain CRS Scientific Advisory Committee Approval

 The presenter will give a brief descriptive summary of the protocol, detailing how the CRS resources will be used.
 The Chair will then lead an open discussion, starting with the assigned scientific reviewers and biostatistician, followed by questions or concerns from the committee.
 After this discussion, the investigator will be asked to leave the meeting to allow the committee to complete its review in closed discussion.
 Investigators will be informed of the committee's decision (either approval, approval pending response to questions/concerns, or deferral) following the meeting.

 Early application submission is encouraged to allow for scientific / biostatistical reviews as well as space use and resource evaluation by the Core Managers.
 Applications can be submitted simultaneously with the IRB, however a final CRS approval will not be granted until IRB approval has been confirmed.

 For meeting dates and times per location, please contact CRSprotocolservices@ucsf.edu.